Framework-R-D/phlex-design/workflows/wirecell-charge-waveform-sim-doc.rst

    :align: center

 The workflow begins with the simulated *Deposits* for a trigger record.
-The *Deposits* object is to be used as input to an algorithm that deals with the drift of the charge to the wires.
+The *Deposits* object is to be used as input to an algorithm that deals with the drift of the charge, shown as a rectangle labeled with *unfold* HOF and *drift* algorithm.
 The generated information from this algorithm is too large to hold in memory at one time, so an *unfold* higher order function (HOF) is used to create a sequence of *DriftedDepos* objects, one for each *time bin* that the unfold creates.
 This unfold defines both the time bins themselves, and the *DriftedDepos* object that is put into each of the generated time bins.
 The period of time covered by each time bin, and the number of time bins, and the contents of the *DriftedDepos* object put into each time bin, are under the control of the user-specified *drift* algorithm that is given to the unfold function.